-Application Applied Explanation on application of the practice The Notice for the Sixty-Sixth ("66th") AGM, dated 31 May 2023 and scheduled for 18 July 2023, was provided to shareholders 47 clear days prior to the meeting.
-This timeframe exceeds the minimum required period of 28 days as per practice and 21 days as stipulated by the Main Market Listing Requirements ("MMLR").
+Application : Applied Explanation on application of the practice : The Notice for the Sixty-Seventh ("67th") AGM, dated 31 May 2024 and scheduled for 17 July 2024, was provided to shareholders 46 clear days prior to the meeting.
+The Notice for the Extraordinary General Meeting (" EGM "), dated 6 June 2024 and scheduled on 21 June 2024, was provided 14 clear days prior to the meeting.
+This timeframe exceeds the minimum required period of 28 days as per practice and 21 days as stipulated by the Main Market Listing Requirements ("MMLR") for AGM, and 14 days for the EGM.
 The decision to offer a longer notice period was deliberate, aiming to afford shareholders ample time to review the resolutions thoroughly and make well-informed voting decisions during the general meeting.
-Additionally, the Notice of AGM, which outlines the agenda for the meeting, was published in a prominent local newspaper.
+Additionally, the Notice of AGM and EGM, which outlines the agenda for the meeting, were published in a prominent local newspaper.
 This dissemination ensures that shareholders are duly informed of the meeting's agenda and can participate effectively.
-Furthermore, the explanatory notes accompanying the Notice of AGM provide comprehensive explanations for each resolution proposed.
+Furthermore, the explanatory notes accompanying the Notice of AGM and EGM provide comprehensive explanations for each resolution proposed.
 These detailed explanations empower shareholders to understand the rationale behind each resolution, enabling them to exercise their voting rights judiciously.
-By providing an extended notice period, publishing the Notice of AGM in a major local newspaper, and offering detailed explanatory notes, the Company demonstrates its commitment to transparency, shareholder engagement, and facilitating informed decision-making among shareholders during the AGM.
-Explanation for departure Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure Timeframe
+By providing an extended notice period, publishing the Notice of AGM and EGM in a major local newspaper, and offering detailed explanatory notes, the Company demonstrates its commitment to transparency, shareholder engagement, and facilitating informed decision-making among shareholders during the AGM and EGM.
+Explanation for departure : Large companies ar encouraged to comp quired to complete the columns below.
+Non-large companies are the columns below.